| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "healing all who were oppressed by the devil" See SPECIAL TOPIC: HEALING, SPECIAL TOPIC: DEVIL, and SPECIAL TOPIC: EXORCISM

 10:39 "They also put Him to death by hanging Him on a cross" "They" refers to the Jewish leadership, the mob, and the Roman authorities.
 See note at Acts 2:23.
 This concept of hanging upon a tree is mentioned in Acts 5:30 and reflects Deut.
-21:23 (which originally referred to impaling on a stake after death to humiliate someone, but the rabbis of Jesus' day interpreted it as Roman crucifixion), whereby Jesus bore the curse of the OT law (cf. Isa.
+21:23 (which originally referred to being impaled on a stake after one's death to humiliate them, but the rabbis of Jesus' day interpreted it as Roman crucifixion), whereby Jesus bore the curse of the OT law (cf. Isa.
 53) for us (cf. Gal.
 3:13).

 10:40 "God raised him" It is theologically interesting that Isa.53:4-6,10 asserts that it was YHWH's will and purpose that Jesus suffer and die (cf. Gen. 3:15).
 YHWH used the agency of